ctech9/christhorpe.rocks/_posts/2021-11-22-Why-CSharp.markdown

 }
 ```

-Now, before you say "Well, what about python's hello world application?"
-I'll say:
+Yes, there are some languages that are a lot simpler than C#, e.g. Python.

-We'll talk about that later.
+Don't worry, we'll talk about that later.

 ### Compatibility